-Working relationships benefit from getting to know one another, so in order to enjoy a smooth collaboration, here are some important terms and conditions outlined below.
+A working relationship benefits from getting to know one another, so in order to enjoy a smooth partnership, here are some important terms and conditions outlined below.

-All projects or services that Tanya Zouev Photography & Production are contracted to produce or provide for you will be subject to the following:
+All projects or services that Tanya Zouev Photography are contracted to produce or provide for you will be subject to the following:

-The quotes (day rates, fees and associated costs) sent to you are our best estimates given the information provided by you at the enquiry stage.
+The quotes (day rates, fees and associated costs and line items) sent to you are our best estimates given our extensive professional experience, and the information provided by you at the enquiry stage.
 The more detailed the brief, the more accurate your quote will be.
 If additional information is forthcoming, the specifications change, or the scheduled content changes, the quote may change.
-Quotes are valid for 14 days from date they are provided.
+Quotes are valid for 30 days from date they are provided.

 Project Revisions, Alterations & Modifications

-New work requested by you, and provided by us after a project quote has been approved is considered a revision, alteration or modification and will be charged on a time and materials basis.
-All briefs are also subject to consultation with the stylist to ensure the desired shot list is achievable and realistic prior to acceptance of the commission.
+New work requested by you, and provided by us, after a project quote has been approved is considered a revision, alteration or modification and will be charged on a time and materials basis.
+Prior to acceptance of any commission, all briefs are subject to consultation with one of our preferred professional stylists to ensure the desired shot list is achievable and realistic.
 Additional image requests on shoot days will be accommodated only if time allows and at our discretion.
-If the shot schedule does not allow for extra content requests, you will be given the option of increasing the shoot duration by way of overtime (an additional hourly rate for photography team members, including stylists and assistants).
+If the shot schedule does not allow for extra content requests, you will be given the option of increasing the shoot duration by way of overtime (an additional hourly rate for all photography team members, including stylists and assistants).

-The vast majority of the work provided by us is shot whilst tethered with a client present, giving you ample opportunity to view, approve and sign off images as they are photographed.
+The vast majority of work provided by us is shot whilst tethered to a computer with a client present, giving you ample opportunity to view, approve and sign off images as they are photographed.
 Post-shoot, the raw files are processed in Capture One Pro and fine tuning is applied to overall colour and tonality.
-A great deal of time and effort is put into this process to ensure the high resolution files (TIFF or JPEG) are of an extremely high standard.
-Electronic proofs are provided to you within 72 hours of the shoot for sign off and approval and you must carefully proof all images.
+A great deal of time and effort is put into this process to ensure that the high resolution files (TIFF, JPEG or PSD) are of an extremely high standard.
+Electronic proofs are provided to you within 72 hours of the shoot for sign off and approval and you must carefully review all images.
 We are not liable for image corrections, adjustments, errors or omissions once a project proof sheet has been signed off.
 If further work is required after the sign-off stage, a post production fee will be charged to cover this time.

-A project schedule will be established and adhered to by both you and us and it is particularly important to provide a brief well ahead of a scheduled shoot date.
+A project schedule will be established and adhered to by both you and us and it is particularly important to provide a brief to both photographer and stylist well ahead of a scheduled shoot date to ensure that the stylist has adequate time to source props, backgrounds and sets.
 Where you do not adhere to a project schedule, final delivery dates will be adjusted accordingly.

-All photography end use is discussed and agreed to prior to a shoot date, as these vary from client to client, and from territory to territory.
-Unless a prior arrangement for a complete image buyout has been agreed upon in writing, Tanya Zouev Photography retains copyright and all moral rights in each image produced and retains ownership of all original captures and processed files supplied, including digitally altered compositions.
+All photography end use is discussed and agreed to prior to a shoot taking place as these vary from client to client, and from territory to territory.
+Standard usage terms is Australia and New Zealand use for an agreed time period (12 months, 24 months etc) across all major platforms.
+Unless a prior arrangement for a complete image buyout has been agreed upon in writing, Tanya Zouev Photography retains copyright and all moral rights to each image produced and retains ownership of all original raw files and processed files supplied, including digitally altered compositions.

 Our Use Of Final & Finished Imagery